Government Medical College and Hospital, Purnea

-Government Medical College and Hospital, Purnea (also GMCH Purnea) is an Indian government secondary-level medical college and hospital located at Purnea, Bihar.
+Government Medical College and Hospital, Purnea (abbreviated as GMCH, Purnea) is a government medical college and hospital located at Purnea, Bihar, India.

 The college imparts the Bachelor of Medicine and Surgery (MBBS) degree.
 The hospital associated with the college is one of the largest hospitals in the Purnea district.
 Yearly undergraduate student intake is 100 from the year 2023.

 Courses

 Government Medical College and Hospital, Purnea undertakes education and training of 100 students MBBS courses.

 Location

 The Government Medical College and Hospital, Purnea, is situated on a 24.08-acre campus in Purnea, Bihar.
 The campus spans a built-up area of approximately 85,780 square meters.
 The construction and development of the institution were undertaken with an estimated cost of ₹365.58 crore.

 Affiliated

 The college is affiliated with Bihar University of Health Sciences and is recognised by the National Medical Commission.